 If you use brown rice bran husk or groundnut shells as a drainage layer, ensure they soak in water overnight before placing them over the root system.
 And lastly, don’t forget to feed your tree with fertilizer every two weeks.

-2.Spare Parts, Earthenware Pots And Wire Brush
+Spare Parts, Earthenware Pots And Wire Brush

-Bonsai trees require a lot of watering, so it’s important to repot them in a new location every year.
+Bonsai trees require a lot of watering, so it’s important to report them in a new location every year.
 An excellent way to mix things up is by using an earthenware pot – this pot is more resistant to freezing temperatures and doesn’t break as easily when bonsai move.

 In addition, you will need some spare parts from your bonsai tree – a pot, wire brush, and piece of bark if you are going to leave the tree in the same pot for an extended period (more than 6-8 weeks), water sparingly during winter months to prevent root rot.

-3.Potting Soil
+Potting Soil

-It is best to keep the tree in a calm and dark place until spring, when new growth will commence; – Make sure the drainage is good by adding sand or gravel if needed; – For organic soil additives, try cedar bark or sphagnum moss.; – Use well-drained potting soil that’s high in organic matter.
+- It is best to keep the tree in a calm and dark place until spring, when new growth will commence;

-4.Use A Potting Mix Formulated Explicitly For Bonsai
+Use A Potting Mix Formulated Explicitly For Bonsai

 When planting your bonsai tree in its permanent pot, you should wait until spring.
 This will give the roots time to grow and adjust to their new soil environment.
+Water sparingly at this stage – once the root ball is well-dried out, you can start watering correctly.

+Make sure the potting mix you choose is specially formulated for bonsai trees.
+It needs good drainage and aeration so the roots can get enough oxygen and moisture while developing new growth patterns.
 You should also select a container twice as large as the root ball – this way, there’s enough space for the tree’s trunk and roots to spread out comfortably.

-5.Tips For Repotting Bonsai Trees In Winter
+Tips For Repotting Bonsai Trees In Winter

 - Carefully remove the plant from its container and place it in the newly prepared pot, ensuring all root systems are covered by soil.

-- Gently press down on the plant so that all leaves and branches to bury in the soil; then Water thoroughly and let dry out for at least 24 hours before removing any packing material or fertilizer tabs.
+- Gently press down on the plant so that all leaves and branches to bury in the soil; then, Water thoroughly and let dry out for at least 24 hours before removing any packing material or fertilizer tabs.

-6.Preparing The Tree For Repotting
+Preparing The Tree For Repotting

 - If the tree is in a pot, remove it too.